 * US farmers to plant 95.9 mln acres of corn

-* Soybean spring wheat acres seen down from last year (Adds details)
+* Soybean spring wheat acres seen down from last year (Recasts, adds details, updates prices)

 By Tom Polansek and Charles Abbott

-WASHINGTON, March 30 (Reuters) - U.S. farmers will plant the most corn in 75 years to cash in on higher prices, topping expectations due to surprise reductions in soybean and spring wheat sowings, according to a U.S government report on Friday.
+WASHINGTON, March 30 (Reuters) - U.S. farmers will expand their corn plantings by 4 percent this spring to the largest in 75 years, topping expectations due to surprise reductions in soybeans and spring wheat, according to a government survey on Fri day.

 “Going forward, it’s going to be all about the planting weather,” said Don Roose, president of U.S. Commodities.

 The data created a split in the corn market, with traders sharply pushing up prices for nearby contracts that represent corn left over from last fall’s harvest because of the tighter-than-expected supply estimate.